 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-I have declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of manuscripts.
+I have declared that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during writing or editing of manuscripts.

 I also declare that all the solutions that were developed in this research are from the core of my ideas stemming from my experience with the reality of the environmental pollution situation in Basra Province in particular and in all of Iraq.